acend/kubernetes-basics-training/content/en/docs/scaling/_index.md

 {{% param cliToolName %}} apply -f svc-example-app.yaml --namespace <namespace>
 ```

-Then we add the Ingress to access our application:
+Then we add the Ingress to access our application.
+Create a new file `ing-example-web-app.yaml` with the following content:

 {{% onlyWhenNot customer %}}
 {{< readfile file="/content/en/docs/scaling/ingress.template.yaml" code="true" lang="yaml" >}}